OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/th/open.md

 ---
 title: open
-description: Documentation page offering extensive details on how 'open' feature functions in OpenBB finance and their source code.
+description: "Documentation page offering extensive details on how 'open' feature functions" in OpenBB finance and their source code.
 This feature showcases open exchanges and how to display them.
 keywords: